 An American Board for Certification (ABC) Certified Practitioner is someone who has successfully completed requirements prescribed by the American Board for Certification in Orthotics and Prosthetics Inc.

-The movement of a limb away from the median, or midline, of the body.
+Occurs when you move one of your limbs away from the median, or midline, of your body.

 Above Elbow Prosthesis (AEP)

 An Above the Elbow (AEP) is a prosthesis used in amputations that occur above the elbow (ex: hand, forearm and elbow, above the elbow).